Charles F. Blair Jr.: Legacy

 Blair flew flying boats into Foynes, Ireland from 1942 to 1945.
-Foynes' sheltered inlet made for a good operation area for flying boats, and it was the last port of call on Ireland's eastern shore.
+Foynes' sheltered inlet made for a good operation area for flying boats, and it was the last port of call on Ireland's western shore.
 As a result, Foynes became one of the biggest civilian airports in Europe during World War II.
 Blair was the first pilot to make the transatlantic flight from the U.S. to Foynes carrying passengers and mail.
 On July 8, 1989, his widow, Maureen O'Hara, cut the opening ceremony ribbon for the Foynes Flying Boat and Maritime Museum.
 She also presided over the Grand Reopening and Expansion of the Flying Boats Museum in 2006.
 O'Hara had been asked to be the museum's patron.
 She accepted, and served in this capacity from its opening until her death in 2015.

 O'Hara donated her late husband's flying boat (Sikorsky VS-44A) "The Queen of the Skies" to the National Museum of Naval Aviation and it was subsequently given on permanent loan to the New England Air Museum in Connecticut.

 A reproduction of Blair's red P-51 used to be displayed on the roof of the Queen's Building at Heathrow airport.

 Blair's Sandringham Flying boat VP-LVE "Southern Cross" has been the center piece of the Southampton Hall of Aviation since 1984.
 The plane has been restored to appear as it did for Ansett Flying Boat Services, with registration number VH-BRC and the name "Beachcomber".

 The Seaplane terminal located at The Charlotte Amalie Harbor Seaplane Base was dedicated in his honor.

 Blair and Maureen O'Hara are buried at Arlington National Cemetery in Arlington, Virginia.